Investing in a Motorcycle Within Your Riding Ability

 When choosing a helmet, you’ll need to decide if you like a full-face, ¾ coverage, or ½ coverage helmet the best.
 The full-face will offer the most protection for your face and head, while the ½ helmet will provide the least of the three options.
 Any of the options should fit snugly on your head without being uncomfortably tight, or loose enough to twist back and forth without moving your cheeks in the process.
 Here are our recommendations on the safest motorcycle helmets.

-A good motorcycle jacket can offer safety far beyond regular clothing and provide superior protection from the environment and in an event of a fall.
+A good motorcycle jacket can offer safety far beyond regular clothing and provide superior protection from the environment and in the event of a fall.
 Consider it the second most important piece of gear to wear on the road.

 When you start looking for your first motorcycle jacket, shop based on the function and fit before choosing a design.
 It should fit snugly like a helmet should, but not be uncomfortably tight or too loose.
 Look for a quality material that will be durable and function in the environment you plan to ride in.

 Look for a leather jacket or suit if you plan to ride only on a closed racetrack.
 For casual off-road riding, a textile material may be the better option.
 There isn’t a true clothing standard to go by to ensure quality, but we recommend buying the thickest material available for abrasion resistance.
 Choose jackets that offer built-in protection, and look for those that have enough pockets to store everything you’ll need to carry (license, registration, etc.).
 For additional info, check out our tips on choosing the safest motorcycle jacket.

 Gloves are crucial to avoid pebbles or large bugs hitting your knuckles.
 Additionally, gloves offer your hands added comfort and safety while riding.
 They provide sun and windburn protection, shield the hands from various flying objects in the road, and the added material provides additional grip for safer riding.